4 05 2010

 Using runtime checking of code contracts in Visual Studio 2010

 In my last posting about code contracts I introduced how to check input parameters of randomizer using static contracts checking.
 But you can also compile code contracts to your assemblies and use them also in runtime.
-In this posting I will show you simple example about runtime checking of code contracts.
+In this posting I will demonstrate simple example about runtime checking of code contracts.

 To see how code contracts are checked at runtime we have to enable runtime checking from project properties.
 Make sure you have checked the box “Perform Runtime Contract Checking” and make sure you select “Full” from dropdown.
 These parts are in red box on the screenshot below.